 A tent is your temporary home away from home, so ensure you get the right one for your needs.
 If you are a newbie, invest in a quality tent.
 I’ll tell you for a fact, it will be worth your while.
 Some of us learned the hard way.
 But this doesn’t mean you have to buy the most expensive tent, just follow the rule of thumb and buy the best you can afford.

 Be sure to get a tent that fits everyone comfortably.
 A cramped tent is a perfect recipe for discomfort.
-Check out this partial article on what makes a good camping tent before buying.
 It’s also a good idea to practice setting up your tent in your backyard first.

 If you haven’t used your tent for a while, examine it thoroughly for holes, tears or mold growths before heading out.
 Fix any issue, if possible, to avoid a disastrous experience.